HomeBlog50 Jazz Standards You Need To Know

 “Take The A Train” – Billy Strayhorn

-“Take The A Train” is a showcase of his clever songwriting and harmonically sophisticated style.
-With its catchy melody and distinctive rhythmic motif, it perfectly captures the essence of the Duke Ellington Orchestra’s sound.
+“Take The A Train” is a jazz music staple!
+Billy Strayhorn’s clever songwriting and harmonically sophisticated style are evident in this jazz song’s catchy melody and distinctive rhythmic motif.
+It perfectly captures the essence of the Duke Ellington Orchestra’s sound.

 • Clifford Brown with Max Roach – “Study in Brown” (1955)